These guidelines will help you more effectively represent the university and your campus organization on social media.

 There are a number of success stories out there and things we can learn from each other.
 For example, we’ve learned that Adam Parker in Licensing and Trademark Administration is helpful at reclaiming a domain name that’s rightfully yours.
 To facilitate these kinds of conversations, we’ve created a BYU social media directory so you can see what others around campus are doing.
 You can also submit information to have your social media presence registered with us.

-For more information, contact Jon McBride in University Communications.
+For more information, contact visual identity in University Communications.

 Before you open the social media toolbox, determine what you want to accomplish.
 Are you trying to pack the de Jong Concert Hall for a Women’s Chorus performance?
 Help your students land jobs?
 Increase the number of ORCA grant applications?